Term I: EU Governance (15 ECTS) – Module Director: Giovanni Orsina

 Students will attend specialized courses aimed at preparing them for their future professional engagement, on topics such as Trade Diplomacy, External Investment for SDGs, AI, Big Data and Digitalized Governance, Innovative Forms of Collaborative Action in the Digital society.

-1. Trade Diplomacy and EU policymaking ETCS Credits: 3
+1. Trade Diplomacy and EU policymaking - ETCS: 3

 The EU is one of the major trading blocs.
 The study of its terms of trade agreement and negotiation is essential today with the multiplication of Regional and bilateral agreements and the proliferation of trade conflicts.
 It includes the knowledge of GATT agreements, the genesis of the WTO and efforts to reform; the essential integration of environmental and social concerns into those agreements and the reflections on the greening of trade and investment; and a focus on the EU-transatlantic and EU-Asia relations and infrastructures (silk road project) with the complex adoption of international norms and rules in support of trade, finance and access to public markets.
 The aim is to give a compelling vision of a balanced global system of shared responsibilities

-2. External Investment for the Sustainable Development Goals ETCS Credits 3
+2. Economic Diplomacy, EU External Investment for the Sustainable Development Goals - ETCS: 3

 This course shows how the EU, the largest donor providing more than half of the aid in global public development, strengthens the European coordination and gives visibility (especially in relation to China and its Silk Road Belt initiatives) to the European development policy, while targeting development finance and climate actions in developing and neighborhood countries through a 'European Bank for Climate and Sustainable Development'

-3. Europe’s AI and Digital Connectivity.
-ECTS Credits: 3
+3. Europe’s AI and Digital Connectivity, the EU Connectivity Approach - ECTS: 3

 An edge in innovation and Artificial Intelligence (AI) is crucial, as digitization transforms the global economy.
 Moreover, dominance in the fields of data and technology is vital for political dominance, and the United States have shown no restraint in demanding support from their allies to maintain their leading position versus China.
 This lecture shows how European stakeholders do their groundwork, by way of foreign investments in innovation, technology and public–private partnerships, as well as an allocation of funds, and thus reap the potential of strategic cooperation and coordination with partners elsewhere.
 In particular, at the World Trade Organization, the G20 and other forums, the EU is moving in cooperation with Japan and others to further a global framework that addresses cross-border internet policy, governed by the concept of data free flow with trust.

-4. Innovative Forms of Collaborative Action in the Digital society ECTS Credits: 3
+4. Innovative Forms of Collaborative Action in the Digital society - ECTS: 3

 Through this course, students will come to appreciate both the challenges that European democracies are currently facing, as well as the options to renew democratic processes.
 Thereby, they will come to appreciate the possibility of fostering collective innovation, in order to develop better and timely solutions to address societal challenges.
 And they will develop a positive outlook on the political process, based on a better understanding of how to renew our policy dialogue and collaborative mechanisms to generate more effectiveness and democracy in foreign actions.